 Submit invention ideas through our upload page.

-- Draw your inventionon our Little Inventors worksheet
+- Draw your inventionon the worksheet of the mini-challenge of your choice

 - Scan the *whole* sheetas straight on as possible